bluz71/bluz71.github.io/_posts/2023-05-17-maximize-productivity-of-the-bash-shell.md

 ```

 This will immediately append the current shell history to the history file and
-load history from other active sessions in the the current shell history each
+load history from other active sessions in the current shell history each time
-time the prompt is updated.
+the prompt is updated.

 Prompt
 ------